jakubbutkiewicz90/jakubbutkiewicz90/README.md

 ## Hi there 👋

+I'm studying for my degree at Poznań Univsity of Technology.
+I'm currently on my third year and have a little bit of experience with C and C++.

 <!--
 **jakubbutkiewicz90/jakubbutkiewicz90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.